adityatripathiiit/Mini_LinkedIn/README.md

 This is how the sender and receiver knows where a particular data ends which makes a transaction between client-server as request-response message.

 Note: There is no extra overhead for sending JSON over TCP, as we stringify the JSON before sending it as a payload.
 Therefore, we are effectively sending a string over TCP and parsing that string at the other end of the connection.

+#
+## Security aspects
+#
+- As mentioned above, for every coming request from the client, the server verifies the token and command and then takes necessary action.
+If the authentication via the token fails the commands will not be handled by the server unless the client logins with proper credentials.

+- The client is not permitted to perform any command except login/sign up without logging in.

+- A user cannot access/use APIs for a company and a company cannot access/use the APIs for a user.
+For instance, only a user will be able to send connection requests to other users and a company cannot send connection requests.
+Similarly, a user will not be able to post jobs, only a company will be able to post jobs.

+- The passwords entered by the client are obscured using (*) symbol for security.

+- All the data sent over TCP connection is encoded before sending.

+- A user can only see posts of users who are in their connection.
+Similarly, a user who is already a connection of another user, can’t send another connection request.
+Similarly, a liked post cannot be liked again by the same user.